⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 How does it work?

 If you want to use SSG in your Next.js application, all you need to do is export a function called getStaticProps from the page you want to use SSG on.
-Then when Next.js sees this function exported it knows to generate that page using SSG when building the website using next build.
-You can also pass props directly to the client side page by returning a props object from the getStaticProps function.
+Then, when Next.js sees this function exported, it knows to generate that page using SSG when building the website using next build.
+You can also pass props directly to the client-side page by returning a props object from the getStaticProps function.

 For standard pages that have a single route, getStaticProps on its own is all you need.
-But, a common use case is to use SSG for content like blog posts where one page will cover multiple routes using dynamic routes in Next.js.
+However, a common use case is to use SSG for content like blog posts where one page will cover multiple routes using dynamic routes in Next.js.
 If this is the case, you’ll also need to export a getStaticPaths function alongside getStaticProps; this allows Next.js to also pre-render all the paths specified by getStaticPaths using SSG as well.
 Here are the examples of these functions that Next.js provides:

 export async function getStaticPaths() {